Our Curriculum Statement of Intent

 We believe that ‘Reading is Freedom’: every child has the right to be able to use reading as a tool to access learning, growing in knowledge with a wider connection to the world and an increased confidence in their own understanding.

-Our curriculum is a progressive model underpinned by the development of strong basic skills in English and Maths which supports the acquisition of knowledge and a deeper understanding through a spiral approach to learning.
+Our curriculum is a progressive model underpinned by the development of strong basic skills in English and Maths which supports the acquisition of knowledge and a deeper understanding.

 We embrace a range of teaching and learning approaches that best enable all pupils to access the curriculum and allow teachers to follow their strengths and passions.
 Formative assessment and feedback is key to the success of our pupils.